tankangliang/tp/docs/AboutUs.md

 [[github](http://github.com/qwoprocks)]
 [[portfolio](team/qwoprocks.md)]

-* Role: In charge of integration
+* Role: In charge of integration, repo maintenance
-* Responsibilities: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.
+* Responsibilities:
+  - Creating the skeleton of the full project, and refactoring of relevant classes to support all Client functionality
+  - Drafting of new UML diagram for the projected changes to the application

 ### Lee En Hao